Being patient with your personal injury case pays off

 We set about preparing his claim, then Greg had to have back surgery.
 Major surgery means another twelve months passes before the injury becomes “stable”.

 After his surgery, Greg had to undergo 12 months of rehabilitation and treatment: mainly physiotherapy and hydrotherapy.
-Time is needed to let nature take its course, and by now it was 2018.
+For nature take its course, it need time, and by now it was 2018.

 We battle the insurance company for a fair settlement

 Finally, we were able to have Greg “assessed” by Doctors and all the medical evidence and other records that must be submitted to the insurance company were lodged.
 By that time, it was late 2018 and a settlement meeting occurred.
-These meetings are compulsory and are designed to bring people together to try to resolve the claim without the need for Court.
+These meetings are compulsory.
+The intent is to bring people together to try to resolve the claim without the need for Court.

 Greg and the insurance company could not agree on a fair settlement sum, so the case proceeded to Court.
 Preparing for Court takes about four months in every case and then the Court will allocate a hearing date.
 Depending on which Court you go to, the wait could be between three months to nine months.